This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the ice cream

-2 cups whole milk, 1 ¼ cups heavy cream, ¾ cup white granulated sugar, 2 tbsp corn syrup, ½ tsp kosher salt
+2 cups + 2 tbsp whole milk, 1 ¼ cups heavy cream, ¾ cup granulated sugar, 2 tbsp light corn syrup, ½ tsp kosher salt

-• While heating, whisk together the remaining 2 tablespoons milk and cornstarch to create a cornstarch slurry.
+• While the milk mixture is heating, in a separate bowl, whisk together the remaining 2 tablespoons milk and cornstarch to create a cornstarch slurry.

 • Allow the milk mixture to boil for 2 minutes.
 Remove from the heat and slowly whisk in the cornstarch slurry.
 Return to the heat until slightly thickened, about 30 seconds, stirring constantly.
 Once thickened, remove from heat and stir in the vanilla extract and butter flavoring.